 Custom Webhook

-A webhook is an automated message that is sent to an external application when an event occurs.
+A webhook is an automated message sent to an external application when an event occurs.
 On a more technical level, a webhook is an HTTP callback request generated by an event notification.
 This HTTP request is logged as a webhook URL and is used to store data in JSON format.

 To set up a webhook, the client gives us a unique URL to the server API and specifies through our platform which event it wants to know about.
 Once the webhook is set up, the server will automatically send the relevant payload to the client's webhook URL when the specified event occurs.